 It is not unusual to see people questioning the importance of getting only the best when it comes to PCB prototypes.
 It seems to be the motivation behind the many PCB prototype companies we have had in recent years.

-But you need to only work with the best, not just because it will help you maintain your credibility in the future, but because of other benefits which we shall mention in the paragraphs that follow.
+But you need to only work with the best, not just because it will help you maintain your credibility in the future, but because of other benefits we shall mention in the following paragraphs.